greysun/word2vec-visualization/README.md

 - Visualize your own data
 	+ To convert the word2vec models to the JSON files, the Gensim library (https://radimrehurek.com/gensim/install.html) is required.
 	Quick install Gensim: "easy_install -U gensim" or, alternatively: "pip install --upgrade gensim".
+	+ Pre-process and tokenize your corpus, ensuring you exclude Special characters detailed in "Remove_Special_Characters.txt"
+    + Special characters should be excluded from JSON files to generate the correct JSON format.
+	+ Generate your Word2Vec Model using "model = gensim.models.Word2Vec(tokenized_sentences, size=200)"
+	+ Save your Word2Vec Model using "model.wv.save_word2vec_format('model_name.bin',binary=True)"
 	+ For the Cosine distance metric: use the script "create_database_cosine.py".
-	+ For the Euclidean distance metric: use the script "create_database_euclidean.py", and copy the file "word2vec.py" to Gensim library's location, e.g., "/Library/Python/2.7/site-packages/gensim-0.10.3-py2.7-macosx-10.10-intel.egg/gensim/models".
+	+ For the Euclidean distance metric: use the script "create_database_euclidean.py", and copy the file "keyedvectors.py" to Gensim library's location, e.g., "/Library/Python/3.5/site-packages/gensim/models".
 In this new implementation, the new method most_similar_euclidean() is included to calculate the distance between pairs of words/phrases by the Euclidean metric.
-	+ Special characters should be excluded from JSON files to generate the correct JSON format.
-More details are in "Remove_Special_Characters.txt" file.
+	+ Edit each script directing "model_path" to your saved model.
+	+ Place the generated json output into the "frontend/data" dir, replacing and removing all other data if you wish to work exclusively with your own model.